 Highways and Bridges

-According to the White House document, 1 in 5 miles of highway in the country is in need of repair, and 45,000 bridges are in poor condition.
+According to the White House document, 1 in 5 miles of highway in the country needs repair, and 45,000 bridges are in poor condition.

 The program will reauthorize repair and resurfacing programs beginning with the most economically significant bridges as well as thousands of smaller bridges for 5 years.